Step-by-Step Guide: Bleeding and Refilling Shocks

 Dimensions260 x 271 x 343 mm

-It’s important to note that the MODULE option doesn’t have internal tanks; therefore, you’d need to get an external vacuum bleed pump additionally, which we will talk about below.
+It’s important to note that the MODULE option doesn’t have internal tanks; therefore, you’d need to get an external tank, about which we will talk below.

-The LABA7 vacuum bleed pump DAILY speaks for itself – it’s the middle option between the MODULE and PRO models, which can benefit any vehicle service business.
+The LABA7 DAILY speaks for itself – it’s the middle option between the MODULE and PRO models, which can benefit any vehicle service business.
 The device is capable of filling two dampers simultaneously; therefore, you will be able to complete the work in no time.

 LABA7 vacuum bleed pump DAILY